agentrickard/tester/README.md

 The module comes with four sets of base tests:

-* Crawl the home page and a 404 page.
+* Crawl the home page, a 403 page, and a 404 page.
 * Crawl all node pages.
 * Crawl all internal menu links that do not require arguments.
 * Crawl all user pages.

+## History

+This module was originally written for Drupal 7 during the PHP 7 conversion cycle.
+The original code is in the /drupal7 folder.